emberjs/ember-rails/README.md

 If you don't want this behavior you can turn it off in your application configuration block :

     config.handlebars.precompile = false

+(Remember to clear the local sprockets cache if you change the value of precompile, by default at `tmp/cache/assets`)

 Bundle all templates together thanks to Sprockets, e.g create `app/assets/javascripts/templates/all.js` with: